nikhilroy219/AI-Projects/Pre-Call Brief Generator/README.md

 Every morning at 8am it:

 1. Pulls today's meetings from Google Calendar
-2. Filters for sales and client meetings using Claude — personal events are automatically skipped
+2. Filters for sales and client meetings using Claude (personal events are automatically skipped)
 3. Extracts the company name from the meeting title using Claude
 4. Looks up the company in your Google Sheets CRM
 5. Researches the company and contact via Perplexity (last 30 days of news and background)